 Sam Angkan Farm

-This place is actual farm for melons and other fruits.
-However, it also opens as a cafe & restaurant to welcome the tourists.
+This place is an actual farm of melons and other fruits.
+However, it also opens as a cafe and restaurant to welcome tourists.
 As their products become the main ingredient in cooking.
 So we will surely have the fresh and non-toxic food to consume.

 These are just a part of Sakon Nakhon, have fun while you were there!